 top of page

-Over twenty five years later, I still garden here year after year, refining and adding to a vision of color and contrast.
-Intimacy with this land has deeply impacted the clarity and direction of my life.
+Over twenty five years later, I garden here year after year, refining and adding to a vision of color and contrast.
+My understanding of the original meaning of pardoning, as the highest form of justice, has been clarified by living on this property. â€‹

 In the early 1990’s I worked with the only person employed by the state correctional system to represent prisoners seeking pardon, primarily for life-sentences.
 As the Director of the Arts and Humanities Program at the Pennsylvania Prison Society, I initiated programs designed to bring visibility to lifers.
 I visited Harrisburg over the period of one year, monthly, to observe their activity.
 I witnessed the devastation experienced by unforgiven and long rehabilitated prisoners.
 Many of them were incarcerated as children, inhumanely trapped for decades.